AlayandeWork/My.Portfolio/README.md

 # Portfolio
-This project is about creating a website to showcase your work, using HTML, CSS, and JavaScript.
+This project involves building a website to display my projects, work experiences, and more using HTML, CSS, and JavaScript.